julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 Learn the lore in: **[Solstice Spirits and the Wild Hunt](/solstice-spirits-wild-hunt)**.

 ### **Ancestors**
-From Scandinavia to the Balkans, the dead were believed to revisit their kin.
+Across Scandinavia and the Balkans, the dead were believed to revisit their kin.
-Tables stayed set, and small lights guided them home.
+Tables stayed set, and little lights guided them home.

 ### **Household Spirits**
-Brownies, domovoi, and kobolds expected midwinter offerings—
+Brownies, domovoi, kobolds—
+the ones who stayed behind year-round—
-bread, milk, or honey.
+were fed bread, milk, or honey so they wouldn’t feel neglected.

 ### **Winter Goddesses**
 Holle, Perchta, Befana, Babushka.
-Midwinter mothers, judges, and guardians.
+Mothers, judges, guardians.
+Some harsh, some generous.

 ---

 ## Herbal Magic of the Solstice

 Midwinter herbs were **not symbolic**—they were spiritual and medicinal survival.
+Anyone who has smelled juniper smoke in a cramped cottage knows how it fills the lungs, sharp and clean.

 ### **Juniper**
-Burned every night from Solstice to Epiphany in much of Central Europe.
+Burned every night from Solstice to Epiphany across much of Central Europe.

 ### **Mugwort**
 The witch’s dream herb—sharpening vision, intuition, and protection.